 Tax.
 Everyone’s favourite topic!

-The tax year in Spain runs from the 1st January to 31st December, unlike in the UK where it generally runs from the 6th April to the 5th April.
+The tax year in Spain runs from the 1st of January to the 31st of December, unlike in the UK where it generally runs from the 6th of April to the 5th of April.

 Tax returns are filed between April and June for the previous year.
-For 2020 the dates were 6th April 2020 until the 30th of June 2020.
+For 2020 the dates were the 6th of April 2020 until the 30th of June 2020.

 The income tax rates are on a sliding scale and increase the more you earn.